jvilk/site/index.md

 > 2. The *detection sandbox* lets applications declaratively place content near recognized objects in the room without revealing if the object is present.
 > 3. *Satellite screens* let applications display content across devices registered with SurroundWeb.
 >
-> We implement these abstractions in a prototype system, an demonstrate that a wide range of immersive experiences can be implemented  with acceptable performance.
+> We implement these abstractions in a prototype system, and demonstrate that a wide range of immersive experiences can be implemented  with acceptable performance.
 SurroundWeb will appear at [IEEE Security and Privacy 2015](http://www.ieee-security.org/TC/SP2015/).
 >
 > * IEEE S&P '15 Paper (Coming soon!)
 > * [Tech Report](http://research.microsoft.com/apps/pubs/?id=209968)